wxMEdit/wxMEdit/README.txt

 ChangeLog:
 ----------
+wxMEdit v2.9.3:
+1.replaced Word Counter with ICU implemention and partly changed the counter rules.
+2.avoided the bug 4373 of wxMSW-2.8.12 or lower.
+3.fixed crash on UNIX-like OS when create a second tab.
+4.updated translation files and Chinese translations.

 wxMEdit v2.9.2:
-1.application icon: add 16x16, 32x32 and 256x156 resolutions.
+1.application icon: added 16x16, 32x32 and 256x156 resolutions.
-2.remove standalone tool image2xpm.
+2.removed standalone tool image2xpm.
-3.fix crash when hex-replacing a not-empty string with empty by "Replace All".
+3.fixed crash when hex-replacing a not-empty string with empty by "Replace All".
-4.fix crash when hex-searching a blank string.
+4.fixed crash when hex-searching a blank string.
-5.update Simplified Chinese translation.
+5.updated Simplified Chinese translation.

 wxMEdit v2.9.1:
-1.update Simplified Chinese translation.
+1.updated Simplified Chinese translation.
-2.remove wxAUI and adjust build configurations.
+2.removed wxAUI and adjusted build configurations.
 3.fixed locale-dependent case conversion bug.

 wxMEdit v2.9.0:
-1.remove xpressive and adjust build configurations.
+1.removed xpressive and adjusted build configurations.
-2.update translation files.
+2.updated translation files.
-3.swith the project to wxMEdit.
+3.swithed the project to wxMEdit.
-4.change the version 0.2.9 to 2.9.0.
+4.changed the version 0.2.9 to 2.9.0.

 MadEdit v0.2.9:
 1.added that restore the encoding and font(name, size) of a file when reopening it.